j-ngo828/TackleIt/README.md

 ## Setup

+### Backend server

 Please ensure you have Docker installed.
 Then run:

 ```bash
 docker compose -f docker-compose.dev.yml up -d --build
 ```

-to build the images and start the frontend and backend containers for development.
-Then navigate to `localhost:3000` to access the application.
+to build the backend image and start the backend containers for development.
+Then navigate to http://localhost:8080 to access the application.

 Stop the containers with: